 “It is all about hopefully, contributing something of meaning into the ecosystem of dreaming for a better world,” Franco says.

 And in these dreams, food sovereignty is a must.
 This has always been in the back of her mind, especially after Hurricane María hit Puerto Rico in 2017.
 She questioned land displacement and food security on a regular basis.
 Now, if you follow Franco on Instagram, you’ve probably seen stories of her ever-growing garden, harvesting and brewing Pea Vine to make tea, massaging plants’ roots with her garras and generally looking like a real pro.
 However, reality isn’t exactly as it seems.
-Franco’s relationship to plants went from buying and killing them (yes, like the TikToks) and buying some more, to participating in the Femme Fairy Garden on Sundays and learning while doing.
+Franco’s relationship to plants went from buying and killing them (yes, like the TikTok), to participating in the Femme Fairy Garden on Sundays and learning while doing.
 After one of her friends helped her build a garden bed that went untouched for a few months, she now officially has arugula, carrots, kale, pollinator flowers, gandules, cilantro, lemongrass, you name it.
 Tending to the garden is a lot like tending to the self.
 It requires patience, attention, a certain will to get your hands dirty, and maybe a fantasy or two of “getting on my jíbara shit, get a lot of land and learn how to shoot and get chickens.”